 From start-up to merger, idea to initial public offering, acquisition to sale, legal issues punctuate the life of a business.
 A business simply cannot function without the direction and confidence supplied by the laws that regulate business and commerce.
-Lewis & Clark recognizes the importance of this field of study and provides an innovative and comprehensive program in business and commercial law.
+Lewis & Clark recognizes the importance of this field of study and provides innovative and comprehensive programs in business and commercial law.

 The Study of Business Law

 Our programs allow students to focus on individual interests, as well as explore a full array of topics.
 The rich and varied curriculum includes not only traditional subject areas, such as business associations, income tax, and commercial law but also newer ones, such as cyberspace and telecommunications law, that challenge us to adapt legal rules to fast-changing technologies.